 In 2008, average total deposits of \$2.1 billion increased \$75.6 million, or 3.8%, over 2007 due to an increase in NOW account balances reflecting growth in our negotiated rate deposit products.
 Partially offsetting the NOW increase were declines in all other deposit categories.
 Our noninterest bearing deposits, money markets accounts and certificates of deposit declined \$34.5 million, \$22.9 million and \$50.0 million, respectively, while savings balances also declined by \$3.3 million from the prior year.
 Average noninterest bearing deposits as a percent of average total deposits declined from 22.2% in 2008 to 19.7% in 2007.
 The decrease in the money market and demand accounts are due to lower account balances for both businesses and individuals, which we believe is attributable to lower rates and distressed economic conditions.
-The decline in the certificate of deposit categories, as well as transferring to higher rate paying competitors.
+The decline in the certificate of deposit category reflects a combination of proceeds migrating to other deposit categories, as well as transferring to higher rate paying competitors.
 Despite the disruption in the market, we continue to pursue prudent pricing discipline and have chosen not to compete with higher rate paying competitors for these deposits.